Budtender: Customer service

 Since budtenders work one-on-one with customers, it is essential that they provide a welcoming environment for them.
 A budtender's job is to provide and share their knowledge of cannabis with a customer, have the ability to teach those who have never tried cannabis before and to provide insight to new trends or strains.
 Budtenders also sometimes share stories in order to market to a customer and also to create a friendlier environment.
 These stories are meant to provide apprehension of what a customer might feel or do when they use a certain type of cannabis.
 However, budtenders are not recommended to push their products by telling fake stories and experiences in order to get a customer to buy something; this is considered bad customer service within the industry.
 Finally, budtenders are also highly recommended to express a sense of passion for their product in order to spark interest from a customer.

 Legality in the United States

-In the United States, there are 24 states that have legalized recreational marijuana, and another 38 states that have made medical marijuana legal as of 2023.
+In the United States, there are 24 states that have legalized recreational marijuana, and 38 states that have made medical marijuana legal as of 2023.
 Budtenders in these states are held to state legislation, and must comply with state law.